-Be sure to be aware of the cancellation policy before booking.
+Cancellation policies are different with each property.
 You'll likely be offered trip insurance.
-Trip insurance guards the renter against emergencies and weather events, It offers peace of mind should disaster strike.
+Trip insurance protects the renter against emergency situations and weather events, It gives reassurance should tragedy strike.

 Complete the Reservation

-Once you think you've found "the one", begin the booking process.
-You'll likely be required to submit a security deposit at time of reservation.
+As soon as you believe you've found "the one", start the booking process.
+You'll likely have to submit a security deposit at time of reservation.

-Put the rental manager's contact info into your cell phone and wallet for convenient access to answers throughout your visit.
+Put the rental manager's contact info into your smart phone and wallet for quick access to answers during your visit.